Learning Outcomes

 Reasonableness in Withholding Consent

 Where section 19(2) applies (ie, a qualified covenant against an alteration deemed an improvement), the landlord must not unreasonably withhold consent.
-Case law (Iqbal v Thakrar) establishes that refusal must relate to the landlord-tenant relationship and the property itself, for example:
+Case law (Iqbal v Thakrar) establishes that refusal must relate to the landlord-tenant relationship and the property itself.
+The following are commonly treated as reasonable grounds for refusal or for imposing conditions:

 Worked Example 1.2